Skip to main content

 client.chatstate().send_paused(&recipient).await?;

-// Send audio message
+// Upload and send audio message

 Throttling